BabylonJS/OldDocumentationSite/content/features/Support/NPM_Support.md

 let materials = require('babylonjs-materials'); // unused variable
 ```

 ## TypeScript support

 Being written in TypeScript, Babylon.js will always support TypeScript developers.
 We provide a declaration file in each package, that either extends the BABYLON namespace or declares a new namespace that can be used during development.

-The most important thing to get full TypeScript support in your project is to add the imported packages as types of compilerOptions in [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) as follows:
+If not detected by your IDE, the most important thing to get full TypeScript support in your project is to add the imported packages as types of compilerOptions in [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) as follows:

 ```
 {